 - Come as you are!
 There’s no dress code that could keep you out of the kingdom or that should keep you away from the church.
 We have a casual atmosphere we hope you’ll feel at home in.

 - Come early, stay late!
-Our folks love to chat and spend time with each other and our space makes that easy.
+Our folks love to chat and spend time with each other.
 We’d love to meet you and get to know you better, so please feel free to come a little early or stay a little later.